 You have been involved in a wreck where someone may have been seriously injured or killed

 Georgia officers are very likely to ask that you submit to a blood testing or to blood and urine testing.
 This is driven by the fact that under Georgia constitutional law a refusal to submit to a breath test cannot be used in evidence against a person.
 If you have had a significant amount to drink, then you should refuse the state chemical testing.
 This puts the officer in the position of proving impairment, that you were less safe to drive.
 Breath tests can be unreliable and can produce false high results if not handled correctly.

-If you submit to the state chemical test, you have a right to obtain an independent test of your choice and the officer must assist you within reason in obtaining the test.
+If you do decide to submit to the state chemical test, you have a right to obtain an independent test of your choice and the officer must assist you within reason in obtaining the test.
 You should always exercise that right.
 If the use is very recent or occurred after driving, you should consider requesting a urine test or a blood and a urine test.
 One expert suggests that where there has been drinking after driving ended, that you should obtain blood and urine and then obtain a second urine test an hour after the first draw.
 You may also request a second breath test on a different machine.

 If you do not submit to the state chemical test and are released within a few hours of arrest, you should go and obtain a blood test immediately.